 8. RACE PACE TRAINING: HOW MANY TIMES HAVE YOU HEARD SWIMMERS COMPLAIN AFTER A RACE “I DIDN’T KNOW I WAS OUT THAT FAST/SLOW?
 I HAD TOO MUCH LEFT OR “DIED” AT THE END.
 A key trait of great swimmers is intelligent race splitting (“pacing”).
 This trait can be learned with practice and the proper tools, like the PACE PAL® Underwater Pace Clock.

-“We are using them for our distance kids between backstroke flags and wall for pace on distance stuff where a specific pace is demanded.
-I would rather they look down at the clock each hundred or even 50 than try to locate an on deck pace clock.
+“We are using them for our distance kids between backstroke flags and wall for pace on distance stuff where a specific pace is demanded. we would rather they look down at the clock each hundred or even 50 than try to locate an on deck pace clock.

 For sprinters we put the PACE PAL® in mid pool and have them hit a time as well.
-For 50 swimmer wanting to go 20, that is 10 seconds per 25 which is 5 seconds per 12.5…so I put the PACE PAL® right in the middle of pool where swimmer has to swim over the clock and see it go from 4 to 5 precisely.
+For 50 swimmer wanting to go 20, that is 10 seconds per 25 which is 5 seconds per 12.5…so we put the PACE PAL® right in the middle of pool where swimmer has to swim over the clock and see it go from 4 to 5 precisely.
 Same for stroke and middle distance swimmers.

-Since we have 6 PACE PAL®’s at Saint Loe University we can also put them on deck of each lane on the opposite side from main clock so swimmers don’t have to look back into the sun (pool faces west/east) in the evening.
+Since we have 6 PACE PAL®’s we can also put them on deck of each lane on the opposite side from main clock so swimmers don’t have to look back into the sun (pool faces west/east) in the evening.
 In addition we use them for circuits for dry-land.
 We have groups/stations all over pool deck and fitness center and it allows for a concentrated effort to stay on task.

 9. DRY-LAND AND PRIVATE FITNESS COACHING: “I provide fitness coaching services and use my PACE PAL® in semi-private training sessions so my members can keep track of their own rest periods.
 It helps reposition me as the expert and do what I do best instead of being a counter!
 Love the large display.
 It helps them see it easily and stay on track for rest periods.
 They can also track intervals on their own while I am in coaching form.” – Philip Deer